-- 1) Resident Identification: an identification label lanyard enter site specific procedure) will be place on each resident.
-The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
-Home area Nurses.
-MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
+- Resident Identification: an identification label/lanyard will be placed on each resident.
+The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: hard copy chart records must be removed from the site.
+Mars and paper charts will be collected by the Registered staff on shift.
+A copy of the MAR and paper chart will be transported with staff accompanying residents to relocation sites.
+The MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
 This can be completed offsite. - 5) Medications: The pharmacy is to be contacted and provide same day service to replace all medication in a seven-day package.
-CareRx Emergency Number: 289-777-1350/Non-Emergency Number: 1-800-427-9040.
-The pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan)

-- 8) Physician on call: The doctor on call will decide:

-- whether a site physician should be called

-- whether a coroner should be onsite
+The Medication Program Lead will contact Medical pharmacies at 647-999-9643 to make arrangements to have medications delivered to the relocation site.
+The pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs. - 7) Food & Fluid (as per the Provision of Food & Fluid Continuity Plan) - 8) Physician on call: The doctor on call will decide: - whether a site physician should be called - whether a coroner should be onsite